Quebec passes bill requiring citizens to uncover faces while receiving public services

 "It's a bill of consensus, that rallies the great majority of Quebeckers," Ms. Vallée said earlier this month.

-Ihsaan Gardee, executive director of the National Council of Canadian Muslims, said the legislation targets a religious minority already facing a significant spike in hate crimes in Canada, and recovering from the mass shooting of six worshippers in a Quebec City mosque this year.
+Ihsaan Gardee, executive director of the National Council of Canadian Muslims, said the legislation targets a religious minority already facing a significant spike in hate crimes in Canada, one still recovering from the mass shooting of six worshippers in a Quebec City mosque this year.

 "It allows voices to marginalize and vilify the Muslim community even further," Mr. Gardee said in an interview from Ottawa.
 "What it does is serve to further target a tiny minority of the population for political gain."